chef-boneyard/private-chef-administration/source/administration/configuration.rst

 couchdb['data_dir']
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Where CouchDB will store it's on-disk data.
+Where CouchDB will store its on-disk data.

 .. warning::